kailIII/restaurant-1/README.md

 - beautiful banner and old style template,
 - dynamically managed food menu with ajax,
 - booking tables for 2 or 6 people,
-- admin panel and login page,
+- admin panel,
-- chart and table with reservation data,
+- chart and tables with reservation data,
 - excel and pdf import option for reservation data,
 - editable content,
 - form to set basic website informations (e.g. e-mail, phone),